EUCAIM/upv-node-workstation-images/README.md

 RUN pip install ...
 ...

-# create the user (and group) "chaimeleon"
+# create the user (and group) "ds"
-RUN groupadd -g 1000 chaimeleon && \
+RUN groupadd -g 1000 ds && \
-    useradd --create-home --shell /bin/bash --uid 1000 --gid 1000 chaimeleon
+    useradd --create-home --shell /bin/bash --uid 1000 --gid 1000 ds
-# Default password "chaimeleon" for chaimeleon user.
+# Default password "password" for ds user.
-RUN echo "chaimeleon:chaimeleon" | chpasswd
+RUN echo "ds:password" | chpasswd

 ############### Now change to normal user ################
-USER chaimeleon:chaimeleon
+USER ds:ds

 # create the directories where some volumes will be mounted
-RUN mkdir -p /home/chaimeleon/datasets && \
+RUN mkdir -p /home/ds/datasets && \
-    mkdir -p /home/chaimeleon/persistent-home && \
+    mkdir -p /home/ds/persistent-home && \
-    mkdir -p /home/chaimeleon/persistent-shared-folder
+    mkdir -p /home/ds/persistent-shared-folder

 # Copy of the application files into the container:
 ADD ...

-WORKDIR /home/chaimeleon
+WORKDIR /home/ds
-ENTRYPOINT ["python", "/home/chaimeleon/main.py"]
+ENTRYPOINT ["python", "/home/ds/main.py"]
 ```

 ### Labels
-If your repository on Github is of type "Private" or it has not a license that allows redistribution (like MIT, GPL, Apache...),
+If your repository on Github is of type "Private" or it has not a license that allows redistribution (MIT, GPL, Apache...),
 then we need that you include an authorization as a LABEL in Dockerfile like this:
 ```
-LABEL authorization="This Dockerfile is intended to build a container image that will be publicly accessible in the CHAIMELEON images repository."
+LABEL authorization="This Dockerfile is intended to build a container image that will be publicly accessible in the platform images repository."
 ```
-Also you should specify the **name** and **version** of the image that will appear in the CHAIMELEON images repository,
+Also you should specify the **name** and **version** of the image that will appear in the repository.
-you can set the appropiate LABELS.
 For example:
 ```
 LABEL name="my-cool-tool"
 LABEL version="0.1"